akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 In the last column, there is a tag.
 Thanks to these tags, you can see at a glance the action type behind each rule (add, copy, concatenate, set, calculate, remove, clear) :wink:

-# Calculate the number of impacted products for rules
+# Calculate the number of impacted products per rule

 To help you define the conditions for your rules and validate them, you can calculate the number of matching products that the rule will process.